 - Eat a high fiber diet: Ideally, you will consume 25 to 30 grams per day of dietary fiber from fruits, vegetables, breakfast cereals, whole grain bread, prunes, and bran.
 Eating extra fiber can also help you pass old waste, but with more fiber comes the need for more water.
 Fiber is a bulk-forming laxative that requires water to work.
 Without extra water, constipation during pregnancy may become worse.

 - Exercise routinely: If you are inactive, you have a greater chance of constipation.
 Walking, swimming and other moderate exercises help the intestines work by stimulating your bowels.
 Schedule exercise three times a week for 20-30 minutes each.

 - Reduce or eliminate iron supplements: Iron supplements may contribute to constipation.
 Good nutrition can often meet your iron needs during pregnancy.
-Taking smaller doses of iron throught the day rather than taking it all at once can reduce constipation.
+Taking smaller doses of iron throughout the day rather than taking it all at once can reduce constipation.

-- Laxative pills are NOT recommended for the treatment of constipation during pregnancy because they might stimulate uterine contractions and cause dehydration.
+- Laxative pills are not recommended for the treatment of constipation during pregnancy because they might stimulate uterine contractions and cause dehydration.

-- Mineral oils should NOT be used during pregnancy because there is an increased reduction in nutrient absorption.
+- Mineral oils should not be used during pregnancy because there is an increased reduction in nutrient absorption.

 - Eat healthy fruits and green vegetables, and try eating smaller meals throughout the day as opposed to large meals that may put too much pressure on the digestive system.

 - A glass of fruit juice every day, especially prune juice, can also be helpful.

 - Some people find that drinking a warm liquid right after waking up helps get things moving.

 - If your prenatal multivitamin contains a large dose of iron (and you're not anemic), ask your doctor about switching to a supplement with less iron